-The fair values of the company's financial assets, comprising of bank balance and financial liabilities, comprising of accruals and due to a related party approximate to their carrying values.
+The fair values of the company's financial assets, comprising of bank balance and financial liabilities, comprising of accruals approximate to their carrying values.

 11. Contingent liability

 There was no contingent liability of a significant amount outstanding as at the reporting date.